-Watchdog Calls on Congress to Immediately Disclose Names of all Members Tied to Sexual Harassment Se
+Watchdog Calls on Congress to Disclose Names of all Members Tied to Sexual Harassment Settlement

 FACT Says Public Deserves to Know Truth Behind $17 Million Cover-Up